kamu-data/kamu-docs/content/node/protocols/rest.md

 ---
-Title: REST API
+Title: REST
 description:
 categories: []
 aliases:
+  - /node/protocols/rest-api
 ---

-**🚧 This page is under construction 🚧**

-Kamu Node provides powerful REST APIs for querying and ingesting data.
+REST is our primary API for interacting with the node from scripts, libraries, and system-to-system integration.

+Here you can find the latest [OpenAPI documentation](/node/api/rest/) along with usage examples.

+Interactive Swagger UI is also available on HTTP port of all running nodes.

-If you are considering to build applications on top of Kamu Node - also consider using [GraphQL API]({{<relref "gql-api">}}).
+If you are considering to build applications on top of Kamu Node - also consider using [GraphQL API]({{<relref "graphql">}}).

-We are working to provide full **OpenAPI specification** for our REST API - please check back soon!

 For accessing individual components of the datasets (blocks, references, data slices) you can use [ODF protocol]({{<relref "odf-protocol">}}).